Signal & Field

 "Is your power rotational or linear?"

 Computes the ratio of rotational power to linear momentum.
 Identifies mechanical style and predicts spin generation capability.
-Used as a diagnostic metric and for style profiling, not in the base BSS score.
+Used as an assessment metric for style profiling only — not included in BSS.
+Linear athletes are not penalized for being linear.

 PA